Cyber Monday 2019 best phone deals: Save hundreds on iPhone, Samsung, Pixel and OnePlus

 When it comes to the carrier discount, Best Buy's terms on this deal aren't the clearest, but CNET has confirmed that the store is offering instant discounts of $150 for Sprint upgrades, $100 for Verizon and $50 for AT&T. Depending on the phone you're trading in, that will get you to the $500 credit.

 Older phones will get a discount, but it won't be as substantial as a recent iPhone.
 Regardless, you'll need to go into a physical Best Buy store to get the deal.
-The deal runs now through Cyber Monday.
+The deal runs until the end of Cyber Monday.

 Unlike other deals, the discount will not be given on a gift card.
 Instead, your monthly payment will go down to reflect the updated pricing.
 Read our iPhone 11 review.